JaydipMagan/learnProlog/README.md

 `listing(predicate-name)` to show all predicates with the specified name

 `tty_clear.` will clear the terminal

+`run_tests.` will run the tests that are in the database
 ## Hello world!

 `write('hello world'), nl.` output hello world to the screen with a new line(nl)